prismicio/javascript-singlepage/README.md

 # JavaScript prismic.io single-page framework

+## Warning: this project is no longer maintained, and stays here only for archive purpose.
+It doesn't implement the most recent features offered by Prismic.io.
+Use [Baked.js](https://github.com/prismicio/baked.js) instead.

 The JavaScript prismic.io single-page framework allows you to make a website with manageable content, using nothing but HTML.

 ## Getting started